What will I learn?

 - Upon successful completion of the course, an array of national and international employment opportunities within a rapidly-growing industry or related sectors

 The curriculum provides a sound training in business concepts and practice, as well as a wider understanding of the unique environment within which food businesses operate.
-Students must complete 7 core modules, one option module as well as a Research Project in the second and third term.
+Students must complete 7 core modules, one option module as well as a Group Project in the second and third term.

 The use of test cases is fundamental to the course to ensure its usefulness and relevance for graduates who go on to work in the agri-food industry.